2020-2021 eCYBERMISSION Award information

-- First-Place State Winners** - $1,000 U.S. Series EE Savings Bonds at maturity per student.
+- First-Place State Winners** - $1,000 U.S. Series EE Savings Bond at maturity per student.

-- Second-Place State Winners** - $500 U.S. Series EE Savings Bonds at maturity per student.
+- Second-Place State Winners** - $500 U.S. Series EE Savings Bond at maturity per student.

 - Honorable Mention Awards** - Award certificate.

-- All regional finalists - $1,000 U.S. Series EE Savings Bonds (at maturity) per student.
+- All Regional Finalists - additional $1,000 U.S. Series EE Savings Bond (at maturity) per student.

-- First-Place Regional Winners** - Additional $2,000 U.S. Series EE Savings Bonds at maturity per student and an all-expenses paid trip to the Washington DC Metropolitan Area to compete for the First-Place National Award.
+- First-Place Regional Winners** - additional $2,000 U.S. Series EE Savings Bond at maturity per student and an all-expenses paid trip to the Washington, DC Metropolitan Area to compete for the First-Place National Award.

-- First-Place National Winners - $5,000 U.S. Series EE Savings Bonds at maturity per student.
+- First-Place National Winners - additional $6,000 U.S. Series EE Savings Bond at maturity per student.